ucfopen/Materia-Docs/_developers/question-structures.md

 }
 ```

-Keep an array of assets that aren't associated with the questions at all (ie. theme backgrounds).
+Keep an array of assets that aren't associated with the questions at all (i.e. theme backgrounds).

 ```javascript
 {